 All travellers wishing to enter South Australia must complete a Cross Border Travel Registration with SA Police.

-Some essential travellers seeking to enter SA from Prohibited Locations will require written approval from SA Health before submitting a Cross Border Travel Registration to SA Police.
+Some travellers seeking to enter SA from interstate and overseas will require written approval from SA Health before submitting a Cross Border Travel Registration to SA Police.

 - urgent medical, dental or health treatment

 People relocating from NSW/ACT, returning SA residents from NSW/ACT and people fleeing domestic violence must also receive written approval from SA Health before travel.
 (People fleeing domestic violence can travel if their matter is urgent.)

 If you are travelling to SA from Sydney after completing 14 days of supervised quarantine, you do not need to apply for an exemption if you travel directly to the airport from your supervised accommodation.
 You will be required to adhere to testing and quarantine requirements on arrival to SA.

 Depending on your circumstances and risk level, you will need to complete quarantine at a nominated address or a designated medi-hotel at your own expense.